Prosecutors get more time to respond to Barnett’s motions for acquittal or new trial

 Meanwhile, on Feb.
 6, another one of Arkansas' Jan.
 6 defendants got a speeding ticket in Cabot.

-Brennen Cline Machacek, 32, of Hindsville, was driving 40 miles per hour in a 25-mile-per-hour zone near the intersection of Mountain Springs Road and Willie Ray Drive, said Jennifer Beranek, the chief district court clerk for the northern district of Lonoke County.
+Brennen Cline Machacek, 32, of Hindsville, was driving 40 miles per hour in a 25 mph zone near the intersection of Mountain Springs Road and Willie Ray Drive, said Jennifer Beranek, the chief district court clerk for the northern district of Lonoke County.

 Machacek is scheduled to be in traffic court on April 12.
 He has a video teleconference status hearing scheduled in the District of Columbia federal court on March 14, regarding the Capitol breach, in which Machacek faces four misdemeanor charges but no felonies.